CSCfi/lega-mirroring/lega_mirroring/workflows/README.md

 # Luigi Workflow
-This module can be run using [luigi](https://github.com/spotify/luigi) workflow.
+The scripts in this module can be run using [luigi](https://github.com/spotify/luigi) workflow.
 Start the workflows by first starting a local luigi server by typing `luigid` in command prompt window.
 You can then view the workflows at your [local visualiser](http://localhost:8082) (example below).

 ![Luigi Workflow Example](https://github.com/CSCfi/lega-mirroring/blob/master/lega_mirroring/workflows/luigi_example.png)

-[Here](https://github.com/CSCfi/lega-mirroring/blob/master/lega_mirroring/workflows/luigi_example.png) is an example of what luigi visualizer looks like when running TransferProcessing.py.
+[Here](https://github.com/CSCfi/lega-mirroring/blob/master/lega_mirroring/workflows/luigi_example.png) is an example of what luigi visualizer looks like when running ProcessMaster.py (several TransferProcessing.py:s).
 The pipeline is read from bottom to top.
+The process tree is launched with the top command "Launch".
+Green tasks are done, yellow ones are pending and blue task is currently being worked on.
+This example picture shows the data processing of 20 files, each file will be taken through 6 steps as described below.

 ## Workflow 1: TransferTracking
 Workflow 1 is used to periodically run the `monitor` script.
-See [README](https://github.com/CSCfi/lega-mirroring/blob/master/README.md) for operating principles.
+See [/scripts](https://github.com/CSCfi/lega-mirroring/tree/master/lega_mirroring/scripts) for operating principles.

 Workflow 1 can be run from command line (*cwd: lega-mirroring*) by typing: